MCTCP/TerrainControl/README.md

 OpenTerrainGenerator for MC 1.17.x is under development, alpha builds are available in the dev-releases channel of the OTG Discord.

-OTG 1.17.x 0.1.0 will be the first public beta release for 1.17.x, available via CurseForge.
-Once 0.1.0 is released, the 1.16.4 branch will be promoted to default/main.
-See the milestones for open issues/progress.

 ### Team OTG
 * <a href="https://github.com/PG85">PG85</a>
 * MCPitman